Gluten-Free Blueberry Loaf Cake

 - In a medium bowl, beat the sugar with the oil, lemon zest, egg, vanilla extract, and milk.
 Pour the wet ingredients into the dry ingredients and mix until combined.
 Fold in 1 cup of the blueberries and mix carefully.

-- Pour the batter into the prepared baking pan and place the remaining blueberries on top.
+- Transfer the batter into the prepared baking pan and place the remaining blueberries on top.
 Bake for 30/40 minutes.
 If it’s turning too brown, cover the pan with aluminum foil until cooked.
-To know if it’s ready, insert a toothpick in the center of the loaf, and it should come out clean.
+To check if it’s ready, insert a toothpick into the center of the loaf, and it should come out clean.

 - Let cool before removing.